Spring into Shakespeare is a short course designed to provide the knowledge and skills necessary to study Shakespeare at postgraduate level.

 Who is the course for?

 This course is for those who wish to undertake MA-level study in Shakespeare but may not have the necessary qualifications for entrance to one of our programmes.
-It will also be of interest to people who are interested in the language and legacy of William Shakespeare more generally.
+It also caters to people who are interested in the language and legacy of William Shakespeare more generally.

 How to apply?